-Pumpdown.
-The function of the pumpdown is to transfer all of the liquid refrigerant from the freezer (evaporator) into the receiver.
-Pump-down should only be performed when the freezer is clear of ice.
+Pumpdown The function of the pumpdown is to transfer all the liquid refrigerant from the freezer (evaporator) into the receiver.
+Pumpdown should only be performed when the freezer is clear of ice.
 Its main purposes are:

-- 1. Before Cleaning machine
+- 1. To check the total refrigerant charge.

-- 2. To check the total refrigerant charge.
+- 2. To perform service or repair work on the machine.

-- 3. To perform service or repair work on the machine.
+- 3. To winterize the machine.

-- 4. To winterize the machine.
+- 4. To prepare the machine for disconnecting and moving.

-- 5. To prepare the machine for disconnecting and moving.
+- 5. Before cleaning